 As a football fan, I’ve been on a lot of stadium tours, but none have given me chills like I had walking onto the field at Estádio do Maracanã.
 This historic stadium in football-crazy Rio de Janeiro is the Mecca of football.
 I’ve been on BETTER stadium tours in more beautiful stadiums, but none in a place as significant as Maracanã.

 The official name of Maracanã is Estádio Jornalista Mário Filho.
 It was built for the 1950 World Cup and hosted the final, in which Brazil lost to Uruguay 2-1.
 The attendance to that match was just under 200,000, but after a recent refurbishment, the stadium now holds a mere 78,838.
-It hosts matches every week of the year for Rio-based clubs and will also hold the 2014 World Cup Final and several other World Cup games.
+It hosts matches every week of the year for Rio-based clubs and also held the 2014 World Cup Final (Germany defeated Argentina 1-0) and several other World Cup games.

 Next is a trip up to the 5th level and the press area.
 This provides one of the most stunning views of the stadium and a look at where reporters sit to watch the games.

-Then it’s down to the 3rd level to see the VIP lounge.
+Then it’s down to the 3rd level to see the VIP level.
 Former players, distinguished guests, club officials, and other celebrities all rub elbows here during big games.

 I wasn’t supposed to enter the luxury suites as part of a self-guided tour, but I did and I got in a little trouble for it.
 Here’s the picture I got before security escorted me out.